 Flowchart panel #4.
 You may be eligible for survivor benefits if they are higher than your own; analysis is required.

 In this scenario, you have already started your own SS retirement benefit, or you may be collecting a SS spousal benefit based on your spouse’s SS earnings record, and your spouse was not collecting a benefit at the time of their death.
 If you are newly widowed and age 60 or older, you may qualify for a survivor benefit (if you haven’t remarried prior to your age 60).
 Your spouse, in this scenario, may not have collected their own retirement benefit because they were too young to collect, or maybe they decided to delay their own retirement benefit and let it grow (a strategy called File and Suspend, which was eliminated in Nov 2015 for most married couples).
 This scenario requires determination of available SS retirement and survivor benefits followed by the proper analysis to find the optimal claiming strategy.
-Future blog posts will cover several scenarios meeting the condition of panel #4.
+Below, we will cover several scenarios meeting the condition of panel #4.

 Flowchart panel #5.
 Depending on benefit start dates, you may be eligible for a benefit close to the highest eligible benefit; analysis is required.
 Both spouses have started SS benefits in this situation.
 One may have started their own retirement benefit and the other a spousal benefit.
 Or perhaps both are collecting their own retirement benefit.
 If one or both started benefits early (prior to their own FRA), the early start date(s) could affect the benefits available to the widow.
 The key is to understand the start date and type of each spouse’s benefit so that an optimal claiming strategy is found for the widow.